-There’s nothing more frustrating than experiencing a poor signal on your cell phone.
-From dropped calls to messages that won’t send and streaming services that stutter and die, a lack of solid signal on your cell can cause all kinds of inconveniences.
+There are few things more frustrating than experiencing a poor signal on your cell phone.
+From dropped calls, to messages that won’t send, and streaming services that stutter and die, a lack of solid signal can cause all kinds of inconveniences.

-Sadly, building towers to get more bars isn’t an option — but don’t worry.
+Sadly, building towers yourself to get more bars isn’t an option — but don’t worry.
 There are plenty of things you can do to avoid poor cell service interfering with your day-to-day.
-Take a closer look at our tips for ensuring you get the best possible signal, as well as some pointers on how to boost your cell signal.
+Take a closer look at our tips for ensuring you get the best possible signal.

 Remove your case